nowane/ecommerce/README.md

 ---
   #### As the site owner/admin

+- As the owner/admin of the website, I want to be able to view, add, edit and delete products to keep the products list up to date.
-- As the owner/admin of the website, I want
+- As the owner/admin of the website, I want to manage the attributes assigned to a product so I can correctly display and categorise products.
-- As the owner/admin of the website, I want
+- As the owner/admin of the website, I want to provide a secure shopping experience so the customers can confidently return to the site.
-- As the owner/admin of the website, I want
+- As the owner/admin of the website, I want to have a secure payment structure so customers can safely pay.

 [Back to table of content](#table-of-content)